Douglas Costa: 2015–16 season

 On 1 July 2015, Bayern Munich announced they had signed Costa for a transfer fee of €30 million.
 Costa signed a five-year contract.
 The €30 million transfer fee was the fourth-highest in Bayern's history.
 He was given the number 11 shirt previously worn by Xherdan Shaqiri.
 He made his debut as a starter on 1 August in the 2015 DFL-Supercup away to VfL Wolfsburg, crossing for Arjen Robben to open the scoring in an eventual 1–1 draw; he netted his attempt in the subsequent penalty shoot-out, but his team lost nonetheless.
 Costa scored his first Bundesliga goal in his first Bundesliga game in a 5–0 win against Hamburger SV.
 On 21 May 2016, Costa scored the winning kick of the penalty shootout against Borussia Dortmund to win the 2016 DFB-Pokal Final and secure a league and cup double for Bayern.

 Costa enjoyed a good first season at Bayern scoring seven goals in 43 matches throughout all competitions.
 He started the season in great form and had 12 assists in his first 13 games.
-Then he picked up a muscle injury, and missed the last four games before the winter break.
+Then he picked up a muscle injury and missed the last four games before the winter break.
 After the winter break, Costa could not regain his former form.
 In 27 Bundesliga matches, Costa scored four goals and had 14 assists.

 2016–17 season

 Costa got a new manager when Bayern hired Carlo Ancelotti.
 He had enjoyed regular playing time under Pep Guardiola and was a regular starter, but Ancelotti preferred Franck Ribéry as the left winger.
-Costa had a hamstring and knee injuries during the season and played in 34 matches in all competitions.
-He scored seven goals in those matches and matching his scoring tally from last season and did play nearly 1,400 fewer minutes than the season before.
+Costa had a hamstring and knee injury during the season and played in 34 matches in all competitions.
+He scored seven goals in those matches and matching his scoring tally from last season, and played nearly 1,400 fewer minutes than the season before.
 Costa had a fall-out with the Bayern board when he complained publicly about his lack of playing time under Ancelotti.
-Costa said "I speak to the club often," he said.
+Costa said, "I speak to the club often," he said.
 "We talk about my situation, if I'll stay here or if I have to find another team to play for.
 I'm not always that happy here.
 But soon we will find a situation."
 Shortly before, Bayern president Uli Hoeneß, had accused Costa of attempting to earn himself an improved contract when Costa publicly revealed he was unsure about where his future lay and cited interest from the Premier League, La Liga, Ligue 1 and the Chinese Super League.